Chocapic360/StiffnessMatrix/readme.md

    - Cross-sectional area (A)
    - Length of the element (L)
 3. **Force Input**: The user enters the forces applied at each node.
-4. **Global Stiffness Matrix Generation**: The software will calculate and display the global stiffness matrix based on the input data.
+4. **Global Stiffness Matrix Generation**: The software will calculate the global stiffness matrix based on the input data.
 5. **Displacement Calculation**: The software will solve for the displacements of each node using the stiffness matrix and the applied forces.
-6. **Reaction Force Calculation**: The reaction force at the fixed end of the component will be calculated.

 ## Usage